 The regulations act as a compliment to the statutes.
 They stipulate the obligations of the union bodies and the parts within them.
 Changes in the regulations must be deciced upon by parliament with a 3/4 majority.

 The value principle clearly state what the union collectively agree upon are the foundational values of our work.
 Value principles are decided upon by parliament.

 The opinion documents describe the union wide opinions.
 These documents are used as basis for student representative work to anchor opinions in the union when conveying these opinions to different university instances.
 Opinion documents are decided upon by parliament.

 The union policies control certain aspects of the union operations.
 Some of the policies are old and are under revision by the current board.
 Policies are decided upon by parliament.

-Union guidelines gives directives for how things should be done.
-Guidelines are decided upon by parliament.
+Union guidelines give directives for how things should be done.
+Guidelines are decided upon by the parliament.

 Union directives gives directives for how the work of committees and student councils should be carried out.
 Directives are decided upon by parliament.